 Members of the Students Saving Salmon Club (SSSC), want to learn more about the health of these creeks and how the water quality is impacting salmon.
-Students conduct handson research at these creeks to test the oxygen levels, water temperature, bacteria levels, pH, and nitrates.
+Students conduct hands-on research at these creeks to test the oxygen levels, water temperature, bacteria levels, pH, and nitrates.

 After they collect, analyze, and graph their data, students meet with the city council and other community groups.
 They tell community members about the condition of local creeks, and offer different solutions to improve habitat for salmon.

-Salmon currently spawn in only one of the three creeks-Shell Creek.
+Salmon currently spawn in only one of the three creeks- Shell Creek.
 SSSC members volunteer with the Edmonds Stream Team to find out about water quality in all three creeks to determine if that might affect salmon.
 Club members compare the data from local creeks to data from healthy salmon creeks.

-The other two creeks, Willow and Shellabarger, drain into the Edmonds Marsh, which currently drains to Puget Sound through a 1,600-foot pipe.
-This long stretch of pipe likely prevents salmon from returning.
+likely prevents salmon from returning.
 The City of Edmonds is undertaking a feasibility study to replace the pipe with a tidal channel to allow salmon to enter the Marsh and streams.

-The group has been able to make a big affect because of their enthusiastic members and mentors.

-As Taylor Blevins said, "Everyone is hardworking and has a determined attitude: Everyone who is volunteering wants to be there and truly make a difference for the salmon and to help out streams."
+The group has been able to make a big impact because of their enthusiastic members and mentors.
+As Taylor Blevins said, "Everyone is hardworking and has a determined attitude.
+Everyone who is volunteering wants to be there and truly make a difference for the salmon and to help out streams."